7 Proven Ways To Treat Your Furniture To Get Rid of Head Lice

 If you’ve been down this lice road for a while and you can’t figure out why you are still struggling with lice, you should know that it likely has nothing to do with your furniture.
 Many people are stuck in the endless cycle of lice (discovering lice, then painstakingly trying to kill it, only to see it again a few weeks later) because they are using a treatment that lice are resistant to.

 Head lice prefer to stay on the head and rarely come off.
 Lice can live up to 2 days on your furniture, before dying of dehydration.
 It is unlikely for them to be on your couch, but not impossible.
-Always avoid pesticide lice sprays, because they DO NOT work, if you’re looking for a good lice spray find an enzyme spray or a repelling spray.
+Always avoid pesticide lice sprays, because they DO NOT work.